Tera Melos: Trash Generator and hiatus (2017–present)

 In the final months of 2016, Tera Melos returned to the studio to record their first full-length album since X'ed Out.
 Drummer John Clardy left the School of Rock of Southlake, Texas as the band finished sessions for a brand new album entitled Trash Generator.
 Before the album released, they toured with Chon and Covet, where they would perform "Treasures and Trolls", which appeared later as a single.
 The album was released on August 25, 2017, and typically received positive reviews.
 The band went on a U.S. tour that October with Speedy Ortiz.

 "Treasures and Trolls", despite already having a presence in their setlist, did not release until late 2018—a full year after the album.
 The single also released with a B-side featuring Rob Crow and a digital bonus track, both of which were from the album's sessions.
 During 2018, Tera Melos went on a headlining tour with Mouse on the Keys and supporting Minus the Bear on their farewell tour.
 For personal reasons, Nathan had to cancel his appearances on the tour and was filled in for by long-time friend and contributor Pat Hills.

 During a 2021 live-stream, Nick Reinhart stated that the band members have been in contact with one another, but haven't seen each other for some time due to Nathan and John living in Europe.
 This has left the band on an indefinite hiatus.
+In 2021, Nick Reinhart formed the band Undo K From Hot with Death Grips drummer Zach Hill and The Advantage guitarist Robby Mancrief, releasing their debut studio album G.A.S.
+Get a Star on May 7, 2021.

 Recently, Nick Reinhart has gone on tour with Death Grips in place of Andy Morin.
 It's presumed Andy left the group, although this is unknown.